subhendu-math/subhendu-math.github.io/_pages/about.md

 Before my doctoral studies, I was trained at **IIT Guwahati** and **Ramakrishna Mission Residential College, Narendrapur (Kolkata)**, where I developed a strong foundation in mathematics and theoretical sciences.

-I come from **Kamarpukur, West Bengal, India**—a small village known as the birthplace of **Sri Ramakrishna Paramahamsa**.
-Growing up in this environment shaped my curiosity about patterns, change, and emergence, themes that continue to guide my research today.
+I come from **Kamarpukur, West Bengal, India**—a small village known as the birthplace of **Sri Ramakrishna Paramahamsa**—which has shaped my curiosity and appreciation for the interplay between simplicity and complexity.
 My research lies at the intersection of **nonlinear dynamics, complex networks, and theoretical ecology**.
 I study collapse–recovery dynamics, critical transitions, and early warning signals in mutualistic and spatially structured systems, with a particular interest in how local interaction patterns and global spatial organization together determine resilience and persistence in complex networks.